 After four semesters of foundational training in our #8 ranked Lawyering Skills Program, you'll have a wide range of innovative electives to choose from to help you carve a path to justice.
 Regardless of which courses interest you, you'll develop the strategic, analytical, and transactional skills to change the lives of your clients and impact your community.
 We specialize in educating attorneys who can succeed from their first day on the job.

 As you begin your elective courses, consider further focusing your education in a specific area of law.
-Whether you choose our nationally ranked Trial Advocacy or Intellectual Property Law, or any of our other programs, our JD certificates offer you the opportunity to develop further competitive distinction at the JD level.
+Whether you choose our nationally recognized Trial Advocacy or Intellectual Property Law, or any of our other programs, our JD certificates offer you the opportunity to develop further competitive distinction at the JD level.
 Each certificate is designed to serve as a guide for selecting electives in specific areas of study and to develop the courtroom-ready skills that employers seek in career applicants.

 One of John Marshall's hallmarks is experience training—in fact, practical experience is guaranteed for all of our students.
 You'll sharpen your skills in one of our Community Legal Clinics or 100+ externships, working under the mentorship of a judge or attorney, by assisting real people with real legal problems—veterans, victims of domestic violence, citizens facing housing discrimination, and other people who need your help.

 Law isn’t practiced in classrooms—it’s practiced in the real world of law firms, corporations, and courtrooms.
 In order to be successful as an attorney from your first day on the job, you need to have practical experience.
 Our nationally recognized Community Legal Clinics offer you the opportunity to develop real legal experience before you graduate in an environment designed to develop the courtroom-ready skills that employers seek in career applicants.